arestivo/slides/markdown/webdev.md

 * **Decoupling**: The backend and Frontend are decoupled.
 * **UX**: Better user experience.

-But Multiple Page Applications (SPA) also have some strong points:
+But Multiple Page Applications (MPA) also have some strong points:

 * **SEO**: Easier search engine optimization.
 * **First Load**: The speed of the first load is usually better.